vergeman/vergeman.github.io/about.markdown

 Currently in Austin, TX.

-I like to build software.
+I like to build stuff.

 ---